arenawebrd/wordpress-docker/README.md

 # docker
-Docker-compose WordPress
+Docker-compose: WordPress + Mysql + phpMyAdmin + Mailhog
-Only fort test
+Only for test
+For mailhog to work, you need to install the "lab-mailhog" plugin in WordPress.